Teaching graphic novels? I have taught graphic novels and have them in my classroom library.

 Good readers explore books.
 They reread sections and hunt for pieces about characters, clues about the setting, and for Easter eggs.
 I adore combing through a book and searching for missing pieces, but some students have not found that joy yet.

 A graphic novel encourages students to explore.
 Students can identify characters from the colors and flip through the graphic novel.
 They reread, which increases understanding and enjoyment.
+The visual storytelling encourages engagement.

 Research, and look at these resources!